-Upon sending the monthly payment to the Network Providers, the OCOK Finance Staff will create a payment report for each Provider showing the details of the Provider's direct deposit payment.
-The payment report shows the Provider agency name, client's names, client's myEvolv ID numbers, number of units, dates of care and the services that were provided.
+Upon sending the monthly payment to the Network Providers, the CoBRIS system will automatically generate a payment report for each Provider showing the details of the Provider's direct deposit payment.
+The payment report shows the Provider agency name, client's names, client's DFPS PID numbers, number of units, dates of care and the services that were provided.